 (Supplementary data).

+Some results of the membership of each soil-enr and amendment-enr in the context of total community %. [words pointing to your venn diagrams]

 We observed the phylogenetic distribution of OTU to be different across response

 group and treatment for both alfalfa and compost amended microcosms.
 The 25 OTUs